docker/docs/install/windows/docker-ee.md

 This provides information for specific CPU and memory specs and capabilities (instruction sets like CMPXCHG16b, LAHF/SAHF, and PrefetchW, security: DEP/NX, etc.).

-* OS Versions: Server 2016 (Core and GUI), 1709 and 1803 and soon Server 2019 (Core and GUI)
+* OS Versions: Server 2016 (Core and GUI), 1709 and 1803
 * RAM: 4GB
-* Disk space: [32 GB minimum recommendation for Windows](https://docs.microsoft.com/en-us/windows-server/get-started/system-requirements); however, 64GB of space for Windows Server core base images (10 GB inclucing 8GB in server 2016 but reduced drastically to < 2 GB + server core image < 1 GB), and buffers for new containers.
+* Disk space: [32 GB minimum recommendation for Windows](https://docs.microsoft.com/en-us/windows-server/get-started/system
+  requirements).
+An additional 32 GB of Space is recommended for base images for ServerCore and NanoServer along with buffer space for workload containers running IIS, SQL Server and .Net apps.

 ## Install Docker Engine - Enterprise

-Docker Engine - Enterprise requires Windows Server 2016 or later.
-See [What to know before you install](#what-to-know-before-you-install) for a full list of prerequisites.
+Docker Engine - Enterprise requires Windows Server 2016, 1703, or 1803.
+See
+[What to know before you install](#what-to-know-before-you-install) for a full list of prerequisites.